asantos00/website/content/blog/deno/creating-a-deno-plugin.md

 ## Sending JSON parameters

-Our objective is to send a JSON object the image metadata to the plugin.
+Our objective is to send a JSON object with the image metadata to the plugin.

 All this communication must be done using `Uint8Array` buffers, and thus we'll need to convert this JSON object into a buffer.